toppers/hakoniwa-px4sim/drone_physics/README.md

 $$

 This matrix is called the direction cosine matrix(DCM) and is the product of three rotation matrices in the order $R_z(\psi)R_y(\theta)R_x(\phi)$.
 DCM is always orthogonal and has a '1' as its eigenvalues.
-The direction of the eigenvectors to '1' is the direction of the rotation(the quaternion's imaginary part).
+The direction of the eigenvector corresponding to '1' is the direction of the rotation, which is the quaternion's imaginary part.

 $$
 R_z(\psi) = \begin{bmatrix}
     \cos\psi & -\sin\psi & 0 \\